microlinkhq/www/src/pages/blog/product-brief-5.md

 In the [previous](/blog/sdk-2-0-more-video-providers) Product Brief we introduced the first iteration of video support as part of the API supported data [types](/docs/api/getting-started/overview).

-Although it is widely used when you consume the API response using our [SDK](/docs/sdk/getting-started/overview/), it can degrade the general user experience, making the response times a bit heavy, specially if you are only interested in the rest of data extracted by the API.
+Although it's widely used when you consume the API response using our [SDK](/docs/sdk/getting-started/overview/), it can degrade the general user experience, making the response times a bit heavy, specially if you are only interested in the rest of data extracted by the API.

 We decide leverage the decision in the new [video](/docs/api/parameters/video) API Parameter, when the default value is \`false\`.